A budget is arguably the most important strategic tool for any company.

 The budget team may not fully understand the nature of each business segment.
 Instead of assuming or guessing, make the budgeting process very inclusive.
 Ask for feedback from all areas of the business and gauge their expectations for the upcoming year.

 Not only will it help create a more accurate budget, but it will also help increase adoption because each department feels that they’ve had a say in what is happening.

 Assign budget owners

 Accountability is key.
-Every budget line or area should have a specific “owner” who is in charge of keeping expenses on track with the budget.
+Every budget line or area should have a specific “owner” who keeps expenses on track with the budget.
 It can be helpful to check in with the budget owners quarterly and review the budget against actuals.
 Budget owners should be able to explain the reasons for any variances.
 This keeps owners accountable for the numbers and can help keep the lines of communication open between the department leaders and the finance team.

 Bring everything together

 The budgeting process is a project and should include proper planning to be successful.

 The goals for the budget should help move a company along its strategic trajectory and support the goals for the entire business.
 After all, a budget isn’t helpful if it stunts the company’s growth.